Rank-preserving Multidimensional Mechanisms: an equivalence between identical-object and heterogeneous-object models: Applications

-\begin{remark} \em By Theorem \ref{theo:sym2}, if the distribution is exchangeable then there exists a symmetric mechanism that is optimal in the heterogeneous objects model.
-Hence, such an optimal mechanism is revenue monotone if it is either (a) majorization monotone (Proposition \ref{pr:aggmon}) or (b) almost deterministic (Proposition \ref{pr:aldet}).
+\begin{remark} \em By Proposition \ref{prop:sym2}, if the distribution is exchangeable then there exists a symmetric mechanism that is optimal in the heterogeneous-objects model.
+Hence, such an optimal mechanism is revenue monotone if it is either (a) majorization monotone or (b) almost deterministic.
 In other words, if $F^{\tinyh}$ is an exchangeable distribution, then for every $\widetilde{F}^{\tinyh}$ that first-order stochastic dominates $F^{\tinyh}$, the optimal revenue under $\widetilde{F}^{\tinyh}$ is no less than the optimal revenue under $F^{\tinyh}$.
-Note that $\widetilde{F}^{\tinyh}$ need not be an exchangeable distribution. \end{remark}
+Note that $\widetilde{F}^{\tinyh}$ need not be an exchangeable distribution. $\Box{}$ \end{remark}

+Theorem \ref{theo:rmon}(b) strengthens the result in \citet{HR15}, who showed that the optimal mechanism in model $\mathcal{M}^{\tinyh}$ is revenue monotone if it is symmetric and deterministic.
+It is difficult to find sufficient conditions on the primitives of the model that guarantee existence of an optimal mechanism which is symmetric and deterministic.
+However, as shown next, when $n=2$ there is a simple condition on the distribution of values that guarantees that the optimal mechanism is almost deterministic.

-Consider the following condition on density, which was introduced by \citet{MM88}:
+Consider the following condition on the density of buyer types, which was introduced by \citet{MM88}:

 The uniform family of distributions, the truncated exponential distribution, and a family of Beta distributions satisfy condition (\ref{eq:sch}).
-As shown in \cite{BM21}, if there are two objects and $\underline{v}=0$, then (\ref{eq:sch}) is sufficient for the existence of an optimal mechanism in model $\mathcal{M}^{\tinyi}$ which is almost deterministic.
-Thus, we have
+When there are two objects and $\underline{v}=0$, condition (\ref{eq:sch}) is sufficient for the existence of an optimal mechanism which is almost deterministic.
+This is shown in Proposition 1 of \citet{Pa11b} for model $\mathcal{M}^{\tinyh}$ and in Proposition 1 of \citet{BM22} for model $\mathcal{M}^{\tinyi}$.
+Thus, we have the following result.

 \begin{cor} Suppose that $n=2$, $\underline{v}=0$, (\ref{eq:sch}) is satisfied, and $f^{\tinym}$ is continuously differentiable and positive for $M=H$ or $I$.
 Then \begin{itemize} \item[(a)] An optimal mechanism in model $\mathcal{M}^{\tinyi}$ is revenue monotone. \item[(b)] Further, if $f^{\tinyh}$ is exchangeable, then an optimal mechanism in model $\mathcal{M}^{\tinyh}$ is revenue monotone. \end{itemize} \end{cor}